RTEMS/rtems-docs/c-user/configuring_a_system.rst

 =============================

 This section defines the multiprocessing related system configuration parameters supported by ``<rtems/confdefs.h>``.
-They are only used if the Multiprocessing Support (distinct from the SMP support) is enabled at configure time using the ``--enable-multiprocessing`` option.
+They are only used if RTEMS was built with the ``--enable-multiprocessing`` build configuration option.
+The multiprocessing (MPCI) support must not be confused with the SMP support.

 Additionally, this class of Configuration Constants are only applicable if ``CONFIGURE_MP_APPLICATION`` is defined.